zph/gifwiddit/README.md

 Overview
 --------

-An electron app that aims to be like Gifwit
+An electron app that aims to be like Gifwit.

+Shortcut: Alt-Cmd-G to show/hide app

 Uses
 ------------